oddkiva/sara/README.md

 Try it and feel free to become involved with the development of the libraries.

-You can rest assured that I dedicate lots of love to maintain DO-CV and make it evolve as much as my time and energy allow it.
+I dedicate lots of patience and love to maintain *Sara* and make it evolve as much as my time and energy allow it.

 Sara is licensed with the [Mozilla Public License version 2.0](https://github.com/DO-CV/DO-CV/raw/master/COPYING.MPL2).